nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to delete a module
-2. User requests to delete the specific module by specifying the module code
+1. User requests to delete the specific module by specifying the module code
-3. Le Tracker deletes the module
+2. Le Tracker deletes the module

    Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 The given module code does not follow the module code format.

-  - 2a1.
+  - 1a1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-  2b.
+  1b.
 Module of module code does not exist in Le Tracker.

-  - 2b1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

 #### Delete multiple Modules